Skip to main content

 Step 3: Visualise your results

-With the right statistical analysis methods and visualisation tools, you can see your survey results in the format most applicable to you and your stakeholders.
+With the right data analysis and visualisation tools, you can see your survey results in the format most applicable to you and your stakeholders.
 For example, C-Suite may want to see information displayed using graphs rather than tables — whereas your research team might want a comprehensive breakdown of responses, including response percentages for each question.

 With the survey tools that exist today, it’s incredibly easy to import and analyse data at scale to uncover trends and develop actionable insights.
 You can also apply your own programming code and data visualisation techniques to get the information you need.
+No matter whether you’re using open-ended questions or getting one-word answers in emojis, you’re able to surface the most useful insights for action.

-For example, with Qualtrics’ survey software, used by more than 11,000 brands and 99 of the top 100 business schools, you can get answers to the most important market, brand, customer, and product questions with ease.
-And the best part?
-It’s completely free to get started with.
+With Qualtrics’ survey software, used by more than 13,000 brands and 99 of the top 100 business schools, you can get answers to the most important market, brand, customer, and product questions with ease.
+Choose from a huge range of multiple-choice questions (both open-ended questions and closed-ended) and tailor your survey to get the most in-depth responses to your queries.